aquiline/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-OpenGL based C++ game of Rock-Paper-Scissors.
+Game of Rock-Paper-Scissors.

+A C++ based application.
+Uses OpenGl.